-Look familiar?
-Bottle carbonating beer isn't a complicated process, but to get consistent result across many batches requires a bit of extra planning.
+Carbonating homebrewed beer isn't a complicated process, but to get consistent results across many batches requires a bit of extra planning.

-First things first - make sure your beer has completely fermented before bottling.
 Don't just rely on visual signs like the airlock bubbling, take a hydrometer reading and then take another one to make sure it is stable and not still dropping.
-When you record you final gravity, you should make sure that your attenuation is as expected.
-If your attenuation is 65% and the listed range for your yeast is 75-78%, you've got a yeast health problem and may want to repitch with healthier yeast.
-If you have excellent yeast health to start off with from using a fresh culture and yeast starter it makes getting consistent bottle priming results a lot easier and quicker.
-For more info on attenuation, check out our article.
+When you record your final gravity, you should make sure that your attenuation is as expected.

-To dial in your priming sugar amount, use our Priming Sugar Calculator.
-It will ask for the volume and temperature of the beer - why temperature, you ask?
-It's because the beer retains some co2 from the fermentation.
-The amount of co2 a liquid can hold is dependent on the temperature of the liquid.
-The colder it is, the more it holds.
-The same beer, with the same volume, and the same amount of priming sugar could end up with different carbonation levels if it is brewed and bottled in July instead of December.
 The volume of the beer is also quite important.
-It's tough to tell the difference between 4.5 and 5 gallons in the carboy, but that 10% difference will definitely wind up changing the carbonation level with the same amount of sugar.
+It's tough to tell the difference between 4.5 and 5 gallons in the carboy, but that 10% difference will definitely wind up changing the carbonation level of your homebrew with the same amount of sugar.
 If you haven't already, mark your carboy with some tape at each gallon mark by filling it up 1 gallon at a time.
 Additionally, for optimal results, weigh your priming sugar instead of measuring it by volume.
-Our Pocket Scale or Escali Primo Scale are good options for accurate weighing.
+Our Pocket Scale or Grain Scale are good options for accurate weighing.